-Governing Board members do not receive compensation but are allowed to receive per diem and reimbursement of travel expenses, per Education Code Section 10865(a)(4).
+Governing Board members do not receive compensation but are allowed to receive per diem and reimbursement of travel expenses, per Education Code Section 10865(a) (4).
 Additionally, Advisory Board members will be provided the same opportunity to receive per diem and reimbursement of travel expenses.
 Eligibility for per diem compensation for Advisory Board members is contingent upon budget availability.
 Members of the Governing Board and Advisory Boards may request per diem compensation for attending the annually scheduled full Board meetings.
 Per diem is not provided for committee, subcommittee, or brief virtual meetings.
-Receipts must be maintained and submitted as part of the Travel Expense Claim form.
-Governing Board and Advisory Boards members must are expected to follow the State
+Governing Board and Advisory Boards members must follow the State of California's Travel Reimbursement policy34 to receive reimbursements.
+Members must make travel arrangements, maintain and submit receipts, and complete Travel Expense Claims in accordance with the Office's policies and deadlines.